 Spinal injuries represent a significant portion of the nation’s long-term disability cases.
 According to the National Spinal Cord Injury Statistical Center (NSCISC), motor vehicle crashes remain the leading cause of spinal cord injuries, accounting for 38% of all new cases nationwide.

-The high-energy forces involved in collisions underscore the importance of thorough medical documentation when trauma affects mobility, sensation, or nerve function.
 Establishing how the injury occurred is central to building a strong legal claim.
 Understanding the average car accident settlement in North Carolina can provide general context for how insurers may value serious spinal injury claims, though each case is ultimately based on its specific facts and prognosis.

 In Gastonia, spinal injury claims require evidence that clearly explains the mechanism of injury, the medical findings, and the long-term consequences.
 Accident reports, imaging studies, neurological evaluations, and surgeon recommendations all become crucial elements of the case.

-A spinal cord injury claim in North Carolina works by determining liability, documenting the medical effects of the injury, and evaluating long-term needs such as rehabilitation, surgical follow-up, or adaptive equipment.
+A: A spinal cord injury claim in North Carolina works by determining liability, documenting the medical effects of the injury, and evaluating long-term needs such as rehabilitation, surgical follow-up, or adaptive equipment.

 These cases often involve neurologists, orthopedic specialists, and physical medicine providers.
 Since the financial impact is often substantial, insurers will examine the medical records closely.
 Organizing evidence early can help protect your rights and present an accurate explanation of how the injury affects daily functioning.